My Docs

 The following working examples can be found in this project template.

-• CRUD routes for a single resource
+• CRUD for a single resource

 • Okta authentication verification middleware